jacovdbergh/blogh/source/_posts/3d-printed-rc-landy.md

 After a lot of basket compiling and reading about Aramex Global Shopper on forums, I decided to suck it up and go to a rather big hobby shop nearby.

-They had everything I needed, albeit at a bit of a premium compared to the prices I was used to Aliexpress.
+They had almost everything I needed, albeit at a bit of a premium compared to the prices I was used to Aliexpress.

 ### Radio and receiver

-*Still need to buy this, forgot about it at the hobby shop.*
+Still need to buy this, forgot about it at the hobby shop.
+Woops.

+### Tires

+Crawler tires are expensive!
+And there's a lot of options, so I decided to wait until I have the rims printed, to do some fitting before buying.